 Folic acid: The report credited the ongoing fortification of foods “a sustained public health success.”
 Before fortification began, approximately 12% of women of childbearing age were deficient in folate, as determined by blood folate levels.
 The report found that the fortification of cereal-grain products with folic acid, which began in 1998, has had a sustained positive impact on blood folate levels.
 Folate deficiency dropped to less than 1% after fortification.
 The report also showed that blood folate levels in all race/ethnic groups are 50% higher since fortification began.

 Iodine: Findings were not as encouraging with regard to the iodine status in young women (20-39 years of age), as this age group had iodine levels that were just above iodine insufficiency.
-The young women also had the lowest iodine levels among any age group of women.
+Young women also had the lowest iodine levels among any age group of women.

 Iron: Using a new marker of iron status, the report indicated higher rates of iron deficiency in Mexican-American children aged one to five years (11%) and in non-Hispanic black (16%) and Mexican-American women (13%) of childbearing age (12-49 years) when compared to other race/ethnic groups.
 The new iron marker measurements will help clinicians better interpret iron status in individuals, especially in persons with chronic disease that includes inflammation, such as certain cancers.

-Healthy and unhealthy fatty acids: Using information gleaned from a new deficiency marker, the report provided first-time data on blood levels of fatty acids in the US population.
-These included heart healthy polyunsaturated fatty acids as well as saturated fatty acids that increase risk of heart disease.
-The report found heart healthy polyunsaturated fatty acid levels in plasma differ by race/ethnicity.
-These first time measurements provide a baseline that will allow CDC to track fatty acid levels over time, which will evaluate our nation’s progress toward heart healthy diets.
+Healthy and unhealthy fatty acids: Using information gleaned from a new deficiency marker, the report provided first-time data on blood levels of fatty acids in the U.S. population.
+These included heart healthy polyunsaturated fatty acids as well as saturated fatty acids, which increase risk of heart disease.
+The report found that heart healthy polyunsaturated fatty acid levels in plasma differ by race/ethnicity.
+These first time measurements provide a baseline that will allow CDC to track fatty acid levels over time, which will evaluate the nation’s progress toward heart healthy diets.